NMRExchangeFormat/NEF/specification/Overview.md

   * Regarding Section 7.
 Optional: **RDC restraint lists(s)**

-    1. The orientation tensor is indicated by giving the 'chain_code', 'sequence_code', and 'residue_type' for the residue used to give the orientation tensor in coordinate files.
-The 'residue_type' should be TNSR.
+    1. The orientation tensor is indicated by giving the 'chain_code', 'sequence_code', and 'residue_name' for the residue used to give the orientation tensor in coordinate files.
+The 'residue_name' should be TNSR.
     Tensor values are given as magnitude and rhombicity.

     2. The RDC restraint list can also be used to give non-reduced dipolar